 — 'Just Jamming: Irigaray, Painting & Psychoanalysis' in New Feminist Art Criticism, ed Katy Deepwell, Manchester University Press, 1995.

-— ‘Stages on Kant’s Way: Aesthetics, Morality and the Gendered Sublime’ in Feminism and Tradition in Aesthetics, eds Peggy Z. Brand and Carolyn Korsmeyer, University Park, PA, The Pennsylvania University Press, 1995, 88–114.
+— ‘Stages on Kant’s Way: Aesthetics, Morality and the Gendered Sublime’ in Feminism and Tradition in AestheticsLink opens in a new window, eds Peggy Z. Brand and Carolyn Korsmeyer, University Park, PA, The Pennsylvania University Press, 1995, 88–114.

 — ‘An Enquiry concerning the Humean Woman’, in David Hume: A Critical Assessment, ed.
 Stanley Tweyman, Routledge, 1995, 6 vols.
 Anthologised 1981 article.